timscargill/SiTAR/README.md

 Our implementation code and associated resources for SiTAR are provided in three parts, for the **user AR device**, the **server** and the **playback AR device** respectively.
 The code for each can be found in the repository folders named '_user-AR-device_', '_server_', and '_playback-AR-device_'.
 The implementation resources consist of the following:

-**User AR device:** a C# script '_DrawTrajectory.cs_', which implements the 'Trajectory creation' and 'Trajectory visualization' modules in SiTAR.
+**User AR device:** A C# script '_DrawTrajectory.cs_', which implements the 'Trajectory creation' and 'Trajectory visualization' modules in SiTAR.
+Unity prefabs for base trajectory visualization, '_Start.prefab_', '_Stop.prefab_', '_Cylinder.prefab_', '_Joint.prefab_' and '_Frustum.prefab_'.
+Unity prefabs for pose error visualizations, '_ErrorAreaHigh.prefab_', '_ErrorAreaMedium.prefab_', '_ErrorPatchHigh.prefab_', '_ErrorPatchMedium.prefab_', '_ErrorHigh.mat_' and '_ErrorMedium.mat_'.

 **Server:** a Python script '_trajectory_evaluation.py_', which implements the 'Sequence assignment' and 'Uncertainty-based error estimation' modules in SiTAR.